run-llama/sec-insights/backend/README.md

 ## Setup Dev Workspace
 1. Install [pyenv](https://github.com/pyenv/pyenv#automatic-installer) and then use it to install the Python version in `.python-version`.
     1. install pyenv with `curl https://pyenv.run | bash`
+    * This step can be skipped if you're running from the devcontainer image in Github Codespaces
 1. [Install docker](https://docs.docker.com/engine/install/)
+    * This step can be skipped if you're running from the devcontainer image in Github Codespaces
 1. Run `poetry shell`
 1. Run `poetry install` to install dependencies for the project
 1. Create the `.env` file and source it.
 The `.env.development` file is a good template.